Hekku2/discord-image-poster/README.md

 # Discord Image Poster

-A bot which posts a random image to discord channel from Azure Storage.
+A bot which posts periodically a random image to discord channel from Azure Storage.

+Currently this is designed to work with one server and one channel.

 ## Deployment and running

 Following section describes what needs be done to deploy and run this application.
+Instructions are still WIP, proper documentation and scripts can be provided later.

+This service can be run in following ways

+1. Local, without container.
+(Azure Core Tools, `func start`)
+2. Local, with container (docker compose)
+3. From Azure (the intended way for production)

 ### Configuration